 I've been in the real estate business for over 15 years now, and I came from a 10 year career in technology.
 I remember the dawn of the World Wide Web and the Internet before the “modern” browser.
 If you remember Archie and Gopher, well then you're old, too!
 By the time I made the switch to real estate, the MLS had already launched online.
 The thought that Realtors before me used MLS books that looked much like encyclopedia sets blew my mind.

 There was a fear among practitioners that the ability to find homes on the Internet was going to turn the industry on its ear and maybe even replace the Realtor.
 We have reached a point now where more than half of the homes buyers purchase are found online!
 Yet, the Realtor has survived.
 No doubt the role of the Realtor has changed drastically with services like Realtor.com and Zillow/Tulia… and even more with the wide-spread use of social media.
 But if you think the Internet turned the industry on its ear, the potential effect of blockchain and cryptocurrencies may be enough to send Realtors, Lenders, and Title Companies into cold sweats.
+So many people in and out of the real estate industry flock to websites such as broker.cex.io to check out trading information to see if they too should be part of this new wave of online ‘money'.

 What is Blockchain?